Hubstaff, an US-based software company that provides staff monitoring through time tracking software, asked me the following question:

 However, this assumes that companies have devised clear strategies in their corporate goals for attracting and retaining talent/employees.
 As with all important corporate strategies, a high level of employee engagement and commitment cannot be implemented overnight.
 In that sense, most companies still have a long way to go.
 Nonetheless, it’s worthwhile to follow this path consistently.

-How to cultivate a productivity mindset
+Cultivate a productivity mindset

 Corporations who think that this problem is simply solved by rebuilding the cafeteria and setting up a football table is certainly on the wrong track.
 Employee engagement is much more complex than that.
 Simply put, it requires a fundamental change in leadership, workplace and corporate culture.